memgraph/docs/docs/reference-guide/storage-modes.md

     but requires more time and resources during data import and analysis.
 * `IN_MEMORY_ANALYTICAL` - speeds up import and data analysis but offers no ACID guarantees besides manually created snapshots.
-* `ON_DISK_TRANSACTIONAL` - supports ACID properties in a same way as `IN_MEMORY_TRANSACTIONAL`
+* `ON_DISK_TRANSACTIONAL` - supports ACID properties in the same way as `IN_MEMORY_TRANSACTIONAL`
-    with the additional ability to store data on cheap media (e.g. HDD and SSD) with a lower performance than other two storage modes. **Experimental**
+    with the additional ability to store data on disk (HDD or SSD) thus trading performance for lower costs. **Experimental**

 ## Switching storage modes

-You can switch between in-memory modes within the session using the following query:
+You can switch between in-memory modes within a session using the following query:

 ```cypher
 STORAGE MODE IN_MEMORY_{TRANSACTIONAL|ANALYTICAL};